AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/ATTRIBUTETYPE_STRING.md

 CAEX_CLASSModel_TagNames.ATTRIBUTETYPE_STRING Field
 ===================================================
-AutomationML 2.1 APIThe TypeName of the CAEX-Element 'AttributeType'.
+The TypeName of the CAEX-Element 'AttributeType'.
 The CAEX-Wrappers are [AttributeTypeType][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)